klemetsson/stratux-zero/README.md

 ## Building the Stratux Zero image

-These instructions are written for a AMD64 Ubuntu Linux environment.
+These instructions are written for a AMD64 Ubuntu Linux environment and can be run in Windows 10 WSL 2.

 ### Prerequisites